top of page

 https://www.cambridgecanoeclub.org.uk/

 An annual agreement exists between Cambridge Canoe Club which covers the Clubs own vessels (not members personal vessels) for their use on the river downstream of the Mill Pit.
 If you are a member of Cambridge Canoe Club, please contact the club to ensure that the vessel you are using holds a valid registration.
-If the vessel is unidentified, please do not use it downstrean of the Mill Pit as this will be considered a breach of the Byelaws.
+If the vessel is unidentified, please do not use it downstream of the Mill Pit as this will be considered a breach of the Byelaws.

 bottom of page